kneyghtchartboost/articles/documentation/android/index.md

 	@Override
 	public void onBackPressed() {

-		// If an interstitial is displayed, close it.
-Otherwise continue as normal if (this.cb.onBackPressed())
+		// If an interstitial is on screen, close it.
+Otherwise continue as normal. if (this.cb.onBackPressed())
 			return;
 		else